 With around 40 academic staff in linguistics and language sciences across Newcastle University, we are one of the largest teams of linguists in Europe.
-Linguistics at Newcastle has been ranked 3rd in the UK in research power in the last national research assessment (RAE 2008).
+Linguistics at Newcastle was ranked 6th in the UK in research power in the last national research assessment (REF 2014).

 The strengths of the Centre for Research in Linguistics and Language Sciences (CRiLLS) are both its breadth of expertise, enabling us to pursue inquiry into human language from a great variety of perspectives, and its pool of interdisciplinary research activities bridging theory and application.